 The Company has a long-term equity incentive plan, which is intended to retain executive officers and reward executive officers based on the Company's performance.
-Equity incentives, such as stock options and restricted stock awards, have been granted to executive officers as long-term incentives in order to align executives' performance with the interests of the Company's shareholders and also to encourage retention.
-No equity incentives were granted to executive officers in the twelve months ended December 31, 2018.
+Equity incentives, such as stock options, restricted stock awards and restricted stock units, have been granted to executive officers as long-term incentives in order to align executives' performance with the interests of the Company's shareholders and also to encourage retention.
+In the twelve months ended December 31, 2019, 50,000 restricted stock units were awarded to Steven N. Bronson, the Company's President and Chief Executive Officer, as further described below under "Employment of Steven N. Bronson.